gimphammer/fastfind/README.md

 ffse-init
 ```

+"ffse-init" will prepare all the source file lists, used by fastfind, except for the "ignore.list"

 ## [Basic usage]

-fc "symbol"  -- to find where the symbol is used, or the function is called
+- fc "symbol"  -- to find where the symbol is used, or the function is called

-fs [symbol] -- find all symbol in code base
+- fs [symbol] -- find all symbol in code base

-fdd [class-name] find all the class derived from the class named by [class-name]
+- fdd [class-name] -- find all the class derived from the class named by [class-name]

-fdc [class-name] find who is the father class for  [class-name]
+- fdc [class-name] -- find who is the father class for  [class-name]

-ff [symbol]  [file-in-relative-path] -- find all the symbol named by [symbol] in the [file-in-relative-path]
+- ff [symbol]  [file-in-relative-path] -- find all the symbol named by [symbol] in the [file-in-relative-path]

+- fg [symbol] -- find [symbol] in *.gn and *.gni file

+The commands listed above: some are alias commands and some are original defined name in shell-script.